Want helpful HVAC tips and tricks sent to your inbox? Get the Newsletter

 Most portable, single-room dehumidifiers are self-draining and come with a drain-hose connection.
 You’ll need to place it in an area where the hose can empty water, such as a laundry room sink.
 Dehumidifiers with large tubs or drip pans can hold more and will need to be emptied less often.
 Some dehumidifiers use evaporation technology, so a drain hose isn’t required.
 Another option is installing a whole-home dehumidifier.
 These connect to your existing ductwork and must be professionally installed.

-Investing in a dehumidifier is one option, but there are also simple design tricks you can use to help reduce your home’s humidity levels.
+investing in a home dehumidifier for your new or existing Trane system is one option, but there are also simple design tricks you can use to help reduce your home’s humidity levels.
 If you’re in the process of redesigning or redecorating your bathroom, consider using mildew-resistant paint and primer.
 Even if you only use this paint for the lower parts of the walls, it can cover old mildew stains and prevent new spots from developing.
 You can also swap bathroom rugs for tile floors to prevent mold and mildew from building up.

 Add indoor plants to decrease indoor humidity and make your home feel inviting.
 A peace lily can absorb humidity and toxins through its leaves.
 Peace lilies only need indirect sunlight to grow, making them ideal houseplants.
 If you’re looking for a plant that can be hung, the English ivy might be the perfect fit.
 When they’re hung up high, they absorb the humidity rising in the air, and you don’t have to worry about knocking them over.